DomLeverment/recipe-challenge/recipe-page-main/README.md

 - load two types of font
 - needing to be precise with css

-I still need help from chatgpt and have taken a learning point for media queries to ensur mobile friendliness
+I still need help from chatgpt and have taken a learning point for media queries to ensure mobile friendliness